mnlipp/osgi-getting-started/TrackingAService.md

 [^av]: Quite handy if you have to provide 24x7 availability and want to apply a patch.

-Due to this OSGi feature, we have to take into consideration that `addingService` and `serviceRemoved` may be called several times.
+Due to this OSGi framework feature, we have to take into consideration that `addingService` and `serviceRemoved` may be called several times.
 In order to get the "current" service object, the `ServiceTracker` provides `getService()` that is supposed to be called each time we need the service.
 There are two problem with that, however.

 Method `addingService` is called *before* the service has been added to the set of tracked services.
 As the `HelloWorld` thread is started in `addingService`, a call to `getService()` from that newly started thread may fail because it may occur before `addingService` returns and the service is added to the services known to the `ServiceTracker`.
 Likewise, `serviceRemoved` is called *after* the service has been removed from the service tracker.
 So there is a short time span between the service having been removed from the tracker already and stopping `HelloWord` thread in `serviceRemoved`.
 When the last (or only) log service object is removed, a call to `logServiceTracker.getService()` returns `null` during that time span.

 Therefore, calling `getService()` from the `HelloWorld` thread is not an option.
 Rather, it is necessary to cache the reference to the log service and update it after each change.
 Updating the reference in `serviceRemoved` is simple, because the `ServiceTracker` is up to date (the service has been removed already).
 In `addingService`, however, we have to find out whether the new service will be preferred over an already tracked service *after* `addingService` has finished.
 It's possible, but makes things even more complicated, of course.

+The documentation doesn't mention this, but the `ServiceTracker` isn't really fit to track required (mandatory) services[^simpler].
+We'll have a look at better alternatives later.

+[^simpler]: It would be quite easy if there were additional methods `serviceAdded` and `removingService` to override, called *after* a service has been added to the set of tracked services and *before* it is removed from the set of tracked services , respectively.
+I haven't got the slightest idea why such methods haven't been provided in OSGi's `ServiceTracker`.
+I have found that an [internal class](http://felix.apache.org/apidocs/dependencymanager/r5/index.html?org/apache/felix/dm/tracker/ServiceTracker.html) in Apache Felix introduces a method `addedService` (that should probably have been called `serviceAdded` to match OSGi's naming pattern).

 ---